The Peroneal Tendons of the Ankle and Foot

 The surgery involves removing the inflamed tenosynovium of the injured tendons and to repair the torn tendon.
 A period of immobilisation with a plaster cast is usually needed post-surgery.

-Find out more about other related sport injuries from our foot injuries orthopaedic specialist in Singapore.
+Find out more about other related sport injuries from our foot and ankle specialist in Singapore.